 The challenge then becomes: how do we work with the Crown Chakra safely while addressing what we may deny or wish to ignore?
 It helps to start with the body because that aspect of being is up close and personal.
-Then, with variations when needed, asana can be a first step, followed by energy practices and meditation when you are ready.
+Asana, with variations when needed, can be a first step, followed by energy practices and meditation when you are ready.

 How to Practice Yoga to Support Sahasrara Chakra

 Several asanas are recommended for working with the Crown Chakra.
 They are: